Mortichar/semi-modify-game-speed/README.md

 ## This is Script Engine for Melvor Idle v0.1.
 Download from Mozilla add-on database coming soon.
 ### It's a Firefox and Chrome browser extension for the fun idle web game Melvor Idle.
-This add-on/extension helps you automate certain aspects of the game, and adds certain useful features.
+This add-on/extension helps you automate certain aspects of the game, and adds certain useful features, combining many scripts into one.
 * Auto Replant and Percent Accuracy by Arcanus
 * AutoBonfire by Dream
 * Auto Mine & Auto Sell Gems by Strutty & others